-This is an optimal time of the year to visit the park.
+Fall is the ideal time of the year to visit Yellowstone.
 Crowds at the park thin significantly after Labor Day; however, the weather is still warm enough to still comfortably enjoy the park.

-Temperatures range from 30ºF to 60ºF in the daytime with nighttime temperatures running from the teens to single digits.
+Temperatures range from 30ºF to 60ºF in the daytime with nighttime temperatures running from the teens to single digits, or lower at times.
 It’s also a more affordable time to visit the park as you can enjoy reduced rates at the park’s campgrounds and other accommodations.

 Fall is also a great time to see certain wildlife in action, including bears, elk, and bison, as they prepare for the coming winter.
 Fall does mean unpredictable weather as temperatures can drop below freezing, so prepare accordingly.

 - Average Highs : 29 to 34ºF / -2 to 2ºC

 - Average Lows : 10 to 13ºF / -13 to 11ºC